What Are the Different Taxes When Selling a Home in Lincoln, Nebraska?

 Capital Gains Tax Explained

 If the value of your house has increased since you purchased it, you may be subject to capital gains tax.
-A main residence capital gains exclusion is available if you have resided in your house for at least two of the previous five years.
+A primary residence capital gains exclusion is available if you have resided in your house for at least two of the previous five years.
 This allows single homeowners to exclude up to $250,000 of their gain from taxable income, while married couples filing jointly can exclude up to $500,000.
 To compute capital gains tax, remove your initial purchase price and any eligible improvements from the sale price.
 Nebraska provides various capital gains exemptions, which, when combined with deductions, can dramatically reduce your taxable income.

 Real Estate Transfer Taxes